-The increasing prominence of the Internet, the Web, and large data-networks in general has profoundly affected social and commercial activity.
-It has also wrought one of the most profound shifts in Computer Science since its inception.
-Traditionally, Computer-Science research focused primarily on understanding how best to design, build, analyze, and program computers.
-Research focus has now shifted to the question of how best to design, build, analyze, and used by many autonomous organizations and individuals functions properly, respects the rights of users, and exploits its vast shared resources fully and fairly?
+The increasing prominence of the Internet, the Web, and large data networks in general has profoundly affected social and commercial activity.
+It has also wrought one of the most profound changes in Computer Science since its inception.
+Traditionally, Computer-Science research has focused primarily on understanding how best to design, build, analyze, and program computers.
+The research agenda has now expanded to include the question of how best to design, build, analyze, and operate networks.
+How can one ensure that a network created and used by many autonomous organizations and individuals functions properly, respects the rights of users, and exploits its vast shared resources fully and fairly?

 The Theory of Computation (ToC) community can help address the full spectrum of research questions implicit in this grand challenge by developing a Theory of Networked Computation (ToNC), encompassing both positive and negative results.
 ToC research has already evolved with and influenced the growth of the Web, producing interesting results and techniques in diverse problem domains, including search and information retrieval, network protocols, error correction, Internet-based auctions, and security.
+Moreover, the ToC community's influence extends into the commercial IT sector, where algorithmic ideas have contributed in important ways to major companies, including Google and Akamai.

 A more general Theory of Networked Computation could influence the development of new networked systems, just as formal notions of "efficient solutions" and "hardness" have influenced system development for single machines.
 To develop a full-fledged Theory of Networked Computation, the ToC community will build on its past achievements both by striking out in new research directions and by continuing along established directions.